DavidBroczkowski/probspecs_cs424_broczkowski/README.md

 # Probabilistic Verification of Neural Networks
-This repository contains the code for the paper "Probabilistic Verification of Neural Networks using Branch and Bound" by David Boetius, Stefan Leue, and Tobias Sutter, to appear at ICML 2025.
-Read at https://arxiv.org/abs/2405.17556.
+This repository contains the code for the paper ["Probabilistic Verification of Neural Networks using Branch and Bound" by David Boetius, Stefan Leue, and Tobias Sutter (ICML 2025)](https://openreview.net/forum?id=suZ1pNdKrV).
 Probabilistic verification means mathematically proving or disproving properties of the output distribution of a neural network under an input distribution.
 All raw experimental results in this paper are available at https://doi.org/10.5281/zenodo.15521582.